goderich/dissertation/dissertation.md

 Der-Hwa Victoria Rau wrote her doctoral dissertation on the grammar of Squliq Atayal [-@rau1992], and later published it as a book. @huang1993 was another grammar of Squliq. @huang1995 was the first grammar of Matu'uwal, presenting the differences between this dialect and Seediq.
 Huang later published another grammar of Matu'uwal, this time in Chinese [@huang2000a].
 Huang and Hayung [-@huang2016a; second edition -@huang2018a] is the latest grammar of Squliq Atayal, published by the Council of Indigenous Peoples as part of a series of grammars of the languages of all 16 officially recognized Formosan nations.
 <!-- todo: is this the way to cite a second edition? -->

+## Interim summary

+There have been many studies on Atayal but the vast majority was focused on its morphosyntax.
+Squliq and Matu'uwal have received by far the most attention from linguists, to the detriment of other Atayal dialects.

+There has been very little historical work done on Atayal. @li1981 reconstructed the phonology of Proto-Atayalic, which appears to have satisfied the linguistic community's interest.
+Blust [-@blust1999a, p.
+46] writes, "The Atayalic subgroup is regarded as self-evident, and has been adequately demonstrated".
+And yet, no linguistic work has been done on the internal subgrouping of Atayal.

+In this dissertation, I address issues that have previously received little attention.
+I provide synchronic phonological descriptions for seven Atayal dialects.
+I also talk in greater detail about the historical phonology of Proto-Atayal, and specifically address the issue of Atayal subgrouping.

 # Phonologies of Atayal dialects {#sec:phonology}